farshidtz/linuxptp-snap/README.md

 where:
 - `eno1` is interface device to use
 - `/snap/linuxptp-rt/current/usr/share/doc/linuxptp/configs/gPTP.cfg` is the configuration file
-- `step_threshold` is the maximum offset the servo will correct by changing the clock frequency (phase when using nullf servo) instead of stepping the clock.
+- `step_threshold` is the maximum offset the servo will correct by changing the clock frequency (phase when using nullf servo) instead of stepping the clock
 - `m` is used to print messages to stdout

 ## Alias